antielektron/pplpy_conda_recipes/developer_notes.md

 # Developer Notes

-some notes about packaging stuff with anaconda on windows.
+some notes about packaging stuff with anaconda and it's [msys2 channel](https://anaconda.org/msys2) on windows.
 For packaging in general see

 * https://conda.io/docs/user-guide/tutorials/build-pkgs.html